Another Miss Oh

-Another Miss Oh is a South Korean television series starring Eric Mun, Seo Hyun-jin, Jeon Hye-bin.
+Another Miss Oh is a South Korean drama starring Eric Mun, Seo Hyun-jin, Jeon Hye-bin.
 It replaced Pied Piper and broadcast on cable network tvN on Monday and Tuesday at 23:00 (KST) for 18 episodes from May 2 to June 28, 2016.

 The series recorded the highest audience rating for a tvN Monday-Tuesday show and became one of the highest-rated Korean dramas in cable television history.
 The drama was extended by two episodes and specials each.

 Plot

 Park Do-kyung (Eric Mun) is a sound director in his 30s.
-One year ago, his bride, Oh Hae-young (pretty) (Jeon Hye-bin), disappeared on their wedding day leaving him miserable.
+One year ago, his bride, Oh Hae-young (pretty) (Jeon Hye-bin), disappeared on their wedding day, leaving him miserable.
 One year after that incident, Do-kyung was told that Hae-young is going to marry a young entrepreneur named Han Tae-jin (Lee Jae-yoon).
-He exacted revenge by sabotaging Tae-jin's business leaving him bankrupt.
-However, Oh Hae-young (just/"그냥") (Seo Hyun-jin) was actually just a stranger who coincidentally has the same name as the other Oh Hae-young (pretty) who left him.
-Coincidentally, Oh Hae-young (just) is the girl that Do-kyung had been seeing lately in his visions, and he sees snapshots of the future with her in it.
+He sought revenge by sabotaging Tae-jin's business, leaving him bankrupt as well.
+However, Oh Hae-young (just/"그냥") (Seo Hyun-jin) was actually just a stranger who happens to have the same name as the other Oh Hae-young (pretty) who left him.
+Coincidentally, Oh Hae-young (just) is the girl that Do-kyung had been seeing in his visions.
+He sees snapshots of the future with her there.

-Tae-jin was soon to be sent to jail due to bankruptcy, and hence before his imprisonment he meets his fiancée, Hae-young (just), and tells her that he does not love her enough to marry her and wants to call off their wedding.
+Tae-jin was about to be sent to jail due to bankruptcy.
+As a result, before his imprisonment, he met his fiancée, Hae-young (just).
+Tae-jin tells her that he does not love her enough to marry her and wants to postpone their wedding.
 In fact, Tae-jin was lying and his true intentions was to let her go so that she will gain happiness.
 Amid the situation, the lives of Do-kyung and Hae-young (just) turn as they cross paths.
 After sharing similar unfortunate experiences of being dumped before their weddings, the two of them got even closer.